jcsumlin/plural-kit-awake/README.md

 -   Can be deployed on Netlify for FREE!
 -   Allows for a custom message to visitors
 -   Written in ReactJS with easily expandable codebase
+-   Support for social media accounts

 ##### TODO:

 -   [ ] Need to add "Awake time" hour minute counter
 -   [ ] Look into API response caching
 -   [ ] Add custom color pallet support
--   [ ] Ability to add custom social links
 -   [ ] Support PluralKit system ID in the URL to display that system instead
+-   [x] Ability to add custom social links
 -   [x] Better mobile support

 ## Installation